ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-27-chaos-software-project-management.md

 I came to recognition that the people are everything in an IT project.

 What if my employees would not be so active and creative?
 We would fail.
-But we haven’t!
+But we haven't!

 The goal is to make the chaos constructive and collaborative.
 I like how Scrum solves the problem.
 It inspires 5 values: commitment, courage, focus, openness and respect.
 With no bureaucracy or hierarchy with extra management.

-Here’s a citation from the Scrum Guide:
+Here's a citation from the Scrum Guide:

 *Successful use of Scrum depends on people becoming more proficient in living these five values.
 People personally **commit** to achieving the goals of the Scrum Team.
 The Scrum Team members have **courage** to do the right thing and work on tough problems.
 Everyone **focuses** on the work of the Sprint and the goals of the Scrum Team.
 The Scrum Team and its stakeholders agree to be **open** about all the work and the challenges with performing the work.
 Scrum Team members **respect** each other to be capable, independent people.*

-**Here’s my third big lesson: some grade of conflicts is healthy; engage people’s energy in a coherent and constructive way.**
+**Here's my third big lesson: some grade of conflicts is healthy; engage people's energy in a coherent and constructive way.**

 ## You manage the chaos